 We purchased the system as soon as it was available to the Italian market and immediately placed it under constant functional stress, so that we were able to make the technology available to clients precisely at the moment when we were sure we could guarantee optimal results.

-We are bound by strict UNI ENI 9100:2009 certification directives , making it indispensable to define specific procedures when new technologies will be adopted in the plant.
+We are bound by strict UNI ENI 9100:2009 certification directives , making it indispensable to define specific procedures when new technologies are be adopted in the plant.
 Being certain of a result and of replicability has been the outcome of a task that specifies:

 - Setting the Process